python/peps/CONTRIBUTING.rst

   and are subject to any further conditions stated in the PEP itself.

-* **Draft** PEPs are freely open for discussion and proposed modification (though once submitted to the Steering Council or PEP-Delegate for final review and resolution, significant alterations should be avoided).
+* **Draft** PEPs are freely open for discussion and proposed modification until submitted to the Steering Council or PEP-Delegate.
   Copyediting, formatting and proofreading can be opened here as pull requests, while more substantive content changes should generally be first proposed on the PEP's discussion thread listed in its ``Discussions-To`` header.